 Holders of the National/International Diploma wishing to seek a higher overall mark have the option of taking the Unit NGC1 examination.
-These candidates may choose to register with a Course Provider for the examination without undertaking the course programme.
+These learners may choose to register with a Learning Partner for the examination without undertaking the course programme.

-If the exemption is from a Certificate level qualification this will automatically be applied; if the student does not wish to use the exemption then NEBOSH must be notified in writing by either the student or the student's Course Provider.
+If the exemption is from a Certificate level qualification this will automatically be applied; if the learner does not wish to use the exemption then NEBOSH must be notified in writing by either the Learner or the Learning Partner.

-If the exemption is from a Diploma level qualification this will not automatically be applied; a student may wish to take Unit NGC1/IGC1 to achieve a higher overall qualification mark.
-If a Diploma exemption is to be used then NEBOSH must be notified in writing by either the student or the students Course Provider as the mark will be capped at the pass mark of 45.
+If the exemption is from a Diploma level qualification this will not automatically be applied; a learner may wish to take Unit NGC1/IGC1 to achieve a higher overall qualification mark.
+If a Diploma exemption is to be used then NEBOSH must be notified in writing by either the learner or the Learning Partner as the mark will be capped at the pass mark of 45.

 A number of NEBOSH qualifications do have common units.
 Details of these common units can be found by clicking here